-Welcome to Portugal!
-We are the Language School at the School of Social and Political Sciences (Universidade de Lisboa) and we have a long tradition of hosting Portuguese language courses for Erasmus and international students from all around the world.
-If you wish to take part in a course in which you are sure to learn both about our country and culture and learn the Portuguese language then the Portuguese Intensive Language Course (PILC) is one of your best choices.
+Here, at the Language School of the Institute for Social and Political Sciences (Universidade de Lisboa) we have a long tradition of hosting Portuguese language courses for Erasmus and international students of all ages from all around the world.
+If you wish to take a course that is more than just a language course but an experience in culture, history and the Portuguese way of life, the PILC is definitely your choice.
 We prepare international students to accommodate to our language and cultural aspects so that their stay at our country can be enjoyable and profitable.

-Portuguese is one of the fastest growing European languages with a projected community of 300 million speakers by 2050 and is one of the working languages of major international organizations such as the EU or Mercosur.
-Therefore, we strive our best to prepare students to communicate in a world-language with an added employability factor.
+One of the fastest growing European languages with a projected community of 300 million speakers by 2050, Portuguese is a working language within major international organizations such as the EU or Mercosur.
+The PILC has prepared hundreds of students to start communicating in a world-language with an added employability factor.

-We have a team of experienced native language teachers and offer some of the best stateof-the-art facilities in the city of Lisbon.
-The PILC experience at our School is also supported on a specially dedicated PILC-coursebook and the book and other course materials are already included in the tuition fee.
-We are conveniently located in a wonderful pine tree wood overlooking the majestic Tagus River, a short bus ride away from the city centre and a mere 15 minutes away from the nearest beaches where you can bathe in the sun or practice surf.
+We have a team of experienced native language teachers and offer some of the best state-of-the-art facilities in the city of Lisbon.
+The PILC experience at our School is also supported on a specially dedicated PILC-coursebook, which together with other course materials, is already included in the tuition fee.
+We are conveniently located in a wonderful pine tree wood overlooking the majestic Tagus River, a short bus ride away from the city centre and a mere 15 minute-ride away from the nearest beaches where you can bathe in the sun or practice surf.

-At our school you can get a first experience of university life in Portugal that prepares you for the school year ahead.
+At our school you can get a first-hand experience of university life in Portugal that prepares you for the school year ahead.
 We offer specially equipped rooms for language classes, use of the library and access to our amenities, such as the bar/cafeteria and our outdoor terraces.
-Besides, to help you get the feel of Portuguese warm welcome, we hold a "Morning Cocktail" on the first day so that students and teachers can get to know each other in a more convivial way.
+To help you get the feel of a Portuguese warm welcome, we hold a "Morning Cocktail" on the first day so that students and teachers can get to know each other in a more convivial way.

-Why waste any more time?
 Join us at PILC and find out why so many students have chosen us!

 Até breve!
 (See you soon!)

 Isabel Soares

-1.2. | Universidade de Lisboa
+1.2 Universidade de Lisboa